 Soil and sediment control measures will be implemented early in the construction process and will be installed prior to any site clearing or earth moving operations.
 These measures will be maintained throughout the duration of construction until the permanent stabilization of soil has been achieved.
-All erosion and sediment control devices will be installed in accordance with the ESC Plans in Appendix C and the New York State Standards and Specifications for Erosion and Sediment Control (SSESC or "Blue Book") (CC 67).
+All erosion and sediment control devices will be installed in accordance with the ESCP in Appendix C and the New York State Standards and Specifications for Erosion and Sediment Control (SSESC) (CC 67).